SeattleFeministJS/seattlefeministjs.github.io/_posts/2015-11-19-getting-to-know-git.md

 Likewise during a refactor you might decide to move a file to different location and you want Git to stop tracking that file from the old directory and start tracking it in the new one.
 You might think that Git automatically knows that a file has been moved and would update it's snapshot accordingly, but you'd be wrong.
 Moving files requires you to issue `git mv [from_path_to_file] [to_path_to_file]`, this is the same as running `git rm [path_to_file]` followed by `git add [path_to_file]`.

 ###Stashing Files
+Often you will find yourself working on some files and for whatever reason you need to clean up your working directory and move the changes that you were working on out of the way, and return to the state of the last commit.
+That is what `git stash save [optional_name_of_stash]` command does.
+When you are ready to move those stashed files back into your working directory you can first run `git stash list` to see all available stashes that have been saved along with a stash id, something like `stash@{0}: On test: stashing`  where `{0}` is the id `On test` is the branch and `stashing` is the name of the saved stash.
+When you are ready you can issue  `git stash apply stash@{0}` to move the stashed files back into the working directory.

 ##Logging